top of page

 Both pathways operate within the same pedagogical framework and uphold the same artistic and educational standards.

-Ballet Focus
+Ballet Orientation

-• Pointe work and or men’s technique
+• May include pointe work and/or men’s technique

-• Ballet repertoire and stylistic development
+• May support development in ballet repertoire and stylistic clarity

-Contemporary Focus
+Contemporary Orientation

-Balanced Track
+Balanced Orientation

 Individual Training Profile

-This structure ensures:
+This structure supports:

 • Consistent educational and artistic standards

-• Cohort connection across pathways and focuses
+• Cohort connection across the full programme

 • A cohesive, company-style learning experience